Martiless/nondairy-godmother/README.md

 ### Functionality Requirements:
 1. The user will be able to:
-      * Book at table at a certain time and date
+      * Book a table at a certain time and date
       * Choose the number of people for the booking
       * Choose the occasion and their prefered location in the restaurant
       * Edit bookings